 Healthy bookkeeping habits will not happen to you overnight, especially if you have never practiced bookkeeping before in your life.
 One of the easiest ways that you can go about improving your bookkeeping strategy is to start recording every transaction that happens in your business.
 It will make it a lot easier for you to figure out now what the transaction is about instead of figuring it out at the end of your tax year.

 Building upon your record-keeping will help you to develop a strong foundation for your bookkeeping needs.
 It is also beneficial for you to organize all the transactions you are recording to quickly find any records you need, no matter when you need them.
+The best way to record transactions is to use QuickBooks online with the feature allowing you to take a photo of receipts, which will keep your bookkeeping paperless and allow you to easily match each expense with the receipt.

 8. Practice Budgeting